 The incline was punishing and relentless.
 The steep drops off the side of the switchbacks fell for hundreds of feet.
 We stopped for multiple breaks, wiping the sweat off our brow, and gazing back at the view of Haleakala.
 Mentally challenged by the slow ascension back to the stresses of daily life.
 Physically challenged as our legs grew exhausted with each step upward.
 This was the hard work that we had taken for granted earlier in the trip.

 Just as we reached our breaking point the trail crested.
 Our mood changed, becoming grateful for the challenge, knowing we had reached and succeeded our goal.
-Saying “Thank you” we exited the crater, ready for the world.
+Saying “Thank you” we stepped out of the crater, ready to rejoin the world beyond its rim.

 Suggested Pack List: